-In Zambia, ARK has embarked on a programme to reduce child deaths from diarrhoea in the Lusaka province by 50% in three years, collaborating with many knowledgeable organisations on the ground including the Zambian government, the Centre language.
-In London, the foundation's first school to open, for Infectious Disease Research in Zambia and the Global Burlington Danes Academy in Hammersmith, had its first sixth Alliance for Vaccines (GAVI) to ensure maximum efficiencies in form cohort graduate last year, over two-thirds of whom funding, monitoring and service delivery in an area with which were accepted to their first choice university, while two of they are less familiar than their native UK.
-As a result of the its other London academies, King Solomon and Ark, have success of the collaborative project, GAVI has committed to been rated 'outstanding' by national schools inspectorate Ofsted.
-Kevin Gundle, ARK co-founder and senior executive funding the roll-out of the rotavirus vaccine across the whole country in 2013.
-ARK's UK Schools division is implementing at London-based Aurum Funds, told InvestHedge in September a similar strategic approach to results improvement to great 2012 that he credits the success of the organisation to "a huge success.
-Teachers at its academies receive twice the national amount of energy, and recognition that you succeed through average of training days a year, with some flown as far as collaboration".
-The UK Secretary of State for Education, the
+In Zambia, ARK has embarked on a programme to reduce child deaths from diarrhoea in the Lusaka province by 50% in three years, collaborating with many knowledgeable organisations on the ground including the Zambian government, the Centre for Infectious Disease Research in Zambia and the Global Alliance for Vaccines (GAVI) to ensure maximum efficiencies in funding, monitoring and service delivery in an area with which they are less familiar than their native UK.
+As a result of the success of the collaborative project, GAVI has committed to funding the roll-out of the rotavirus vaccine across the whole country in 2013.30 ARK's UK Schools division is implementing a similar strategic approach to results improvement to great success.
+Teachers at its academies receive twice the national average of training days a year, with some flown as far as